enzymejs/enzyme/docs/api/ShallowWrapper/containsAllMatchingElements.md

-# `.containsAllMatchingElements(nodes) => Boolean`
+# `.containsAllMatchingElements(patternNodes) => Boolean`

-Returns whether or not one of the given react elements are all matching one element in the shallow render tree.
+Returns whether or not all of the given react elements in `patternNodes` match an element in the wrapper's render tree.
+Every single element of `patternNodes` must be matched one or more times.
+Matching follows the rules for `containsMatchingElement`.
-It will determine if the wrapper contains elements which __look like__ each of the expected elements by checking if all props of each expected element are present on the wrapper's elements and equal to each other.
-Props present on the wrapper elements but not supplied in the expected elements will be ignored.

 #### Arguments

-1. `nodes` (`Array<ReactElement>`): The array of nodes whose presence you are detecting in the current instance's render tree.
+1. `patternNodes` (`Array<ReactElement>`): The array of nodes whose presence you are detecting in the current instance's render tree.

 #### Returns

 `Boolean`: whether or not the current wrapper has nodes anywhere in its render tree that looks like the nodes passed in.

 #### Example